 An adaptation of Andreas Flourakis' 'I Want A Country'.

 As we navigate a period where what it means to be a citizen is being redefined, we explore with young people the world they imagine for tomorrow, and how to make it a reality.
 What are their stories around belonging and the world they want to live in?
 Performed by11 young repertory members from Hazrat Nizamuddin Basti who are all founding members of the organisation.

-Featuring Saddam, Nagma, Jasmine, Ismail, Shahid, Tuba, Muzammil, Zainab, Nagina, Aslam, Nahid.
+By Aagaaz Theatre Trust.
+Featuring: Saddam, Nagma, Jasmine, Ismail, Shahid, Tuba, Muzammil, Zainab, Nagina, Aslam, Nahid.
 Translated by: Rahul Rai.
-Stage and Visual Design by: OddWorks.
-Lighting Design by: Deepa Dharmadhikari.
-Production Management by: Sanyukta Saha.
-Publicity Design and Stage Management by: Devika Bedi.
-Production Assistance by: Chathrapati Singh.
-Assistant Direction by: Sakhi Upadhyaya.
+Stage and Visual Design: OddWorks.
+Lighting Design: Deepa Dharmadhikari.
+Production Management: Sanyukta Saha.
+Publicity Design and Stage Management: Devika Bedi.
+Production Assistance: Chathrapati Singh.
+Assistant Direction: Sakhi Upadhyaya.
 Directed by: Neel Chaudhuri.

 FOR THE RECORD

 1971: A tribunal is tasked with selecting three artefacts that represent India to the world.